neo4j-drivers/neobolt/TESTING.md

-# Neo4j Driver Testing
+# Neo4j Connector Testing

-To run driver tests, [Tox](https://tox.readthedocs.io) is required as well as at least one version of Python.
+To run tests, [Tox](https://tox.readthedocs.io) is required as well as at least one version of Python.
-The versions of Python supported by this driver are CPython 2.7, 3.4, 3.5 and 3.6.
+The versions of Python supported by this software are CPython 2.7, 3.4, 3.5, 3.6, and 3.7.

 ## Unit Tests & Stub Tests